algorandfoundation/docs/docs/get-details/technical_faq.md

 - `logic eval error: store TYPE count N exceeds schema TYPE count M`

-    Schema needs to be large enough to allow storage requirements. immutable so need to recreate app
+    Schema needs to be large enough to allow storage requirements.
+Since the schema immutable after creation, a new application must be created if more storage is required.

 - `logic eval error: err opcode executed.`

-    Unless you added an `err` to your program explicitly, it's likely this is the result of the internal routing of the app finding that there are no matching routes for some conditional block.
-Typically this happens when something like the ABI method selector passed is not present in the application.
+    Typically, this is the result of the internal routing of the app finding that there are no matching routes for some conditional block.
+This often happens when something like the ABI method selector passed is not present in the application.

 - `logic eval error: overspend`